geoffreylitt/homepage/source/articles/2020-07-19-tools-over-apps-for-personal-notetaking.html.md

 ---
-title: "Foam Research: software as curation"
+title: "Foam: Software as Curation"
 date: 2020-07-19 15:55 UTC
 tags:
 summary: We tend to think of software in terms of monolithic "apps."
 But what if we thought about software design as a process of curating existing parts into a holistic user experience?